Warvito/generative_chestxray/README.md

 # Latent Diffusion Models for Chest X-Ray Generation using MONAI Generative Models

+Script to train a Latent Diffusion Model based on Pinaya et al. "Brain imaging generation with latent diffusion models."
+(https://arxiv.org/abs/2209.07162) on the MIMIC-CXR dataset.

+## Instructions

 After downloading the JPG images from [MIMIC-CXR-JPG](https://physionet.org/content/mimic-cxr-jpg/2.0.0/) and the associated free-text reports from [MIMIC-CXR Database](https://physionet.org/content/mimic-cxr/2.0.0/), you need to preprocess the data.
 The following is the list of execution for preprocessing: